jeditekunum/Cosa-Telnet/README.md

 # Cosa-Telnet

 This Cosa library is an implementation of the Telnet Protocol.
-It allow Arduino to act as an Telnet Server.
+It allow Arduino to act as a Telnet Server.

 # Install